RaphCodec/airflow-azure-starter/README.md

 ## Setting Up GitHub Dag Bundle
-This section goes over setting up Github as remote dag bundle for your Airflow Instance.
+This section goes over setting up GitHub as remote dag bundle for your Airflow Instance.
-This exmaple uses deploy keys to connect your repo to airflow.
+This example uses deploy keys to connect your repo to airflow.

 1. Run this command to generate a private key pair.
 ```bash
 ssh-keygen -t ed25519 -f ~/.ssh/airflow_deploy_key -C "airflow-github" -N ""
 ```
-2. In you GitHub repo navigate to Settings -> Deploy Keys and create and new Deploy Key.
-Paster the PUBLIC key in the Key Section.
+2. In your GitHub repo navigate to Settings -> Deploy Keys and create a new Deploy Key.
+Paste the PUBLIC key in the Key Section.

-3. Replace the newline in the private key with \n and create an appropriately named connection in you airflow instance.
+3. Replace the newline in the private key with \n and create an appropriately named connection in your airflow instance.
 See the youtube video below for reference.

+## What is not Included in this Repo
+- A dedicated Postgres backend.
+There is Postgres in the docker compose file, but for a proper production setup you should have a Postgres database outside of the docker compose and connect Airflow to it.

 ### Reference Links that helped me resolve issues